Beta Release 0.1.2

 }

 Tagged unions can also be polymorphic, just like structures.
-With this feature, this is how the Optional
+With this feature, this is how the Optional type is now defined.

 Optional :: union (Value_Type: type_expr) {